MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-flows.md

 This action only removes flow from the app, while the flow remains intact in the environment.
 You can add the flow again to the same app, or use in other apps.

-## Enable classic Power Automate pane
+## Enable classic Power Automate experience

-To use the classic Power Automate experience to [create a flow](using-logic-flows) you will need to enable it manually.
+The Power Automate pane is now enabled by defualt.
+To use the classic Power Automate experience to [create a flow](using-logic-flows) you will need to switch back to the old experience manually.

 1. Open a [new](data-platform-create-app.md) or an [existing](edit-app.md) app in Power Apps Studio.